ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

    3. The event contains information about the device, and it's capabilities.
    4. It also accepts the request from application through the port and communicate with the device through the respective driver.
    5. Send response back to the application based on the request.

+   **VDM opens the below set of communication URI for each device.** deviceURI="localhost:1234" - Receive and send the communication command with application through this port. videoURI="localhost:1235"  - Live Video Stream of the bio-metric data transferred through this port to application. sampleURI="localhost:1236" - Captured bio-metric data rendered through this port to application.

 ### 2. Device Manager - DM
 ***
    The **DM provided by MOSIP** is responsible for managing the list of all connected applications, VDMs, and